Home

 The phone call is not required by law though it should be!!!

 The initial fraud alert has a ninety day cycle.
 This must be renewed each 90 days to keep in force.
-Depending on the company and their own requirements in some cases spending that looks out of the ordinary on your account may be denied till a phone conversation with customer service is made.
+Depending on the company and their own requirements, in some cases spending that looks out of the ordinary on your account may be denied till a phone conversation with customer service is made.

 A few years ago I was a customer of Lifelock and tried to make a purchase online after signing up.
 Lifelock formerly used credit fraud alerts to put extra protection around their customers accounts and this cut down on junk mail.
 After signing up with them that purchase would not go through till I called customer service and okayed the order.